nevesnunes/blog/_posts/2021-07-22-Filename-Hook.markdown

 +  > /usr/bin/rm(_start+0x2d) [0x420d]
 ```

-`lstat()` wrapper is called at `main+0x88c`, but to break in the debugger, we want to adjust to the address at the beginning of the call instruction bytes:
+We are calling another `lstat()` wrapper in libc, as seen in the different reported addresses (`0xf080e vs. 0x100dba`).
+Let's inspect `main+0x88c`, but to break in the debugger, we want to adjust to the address at the beginning of the call instruction bytes:

 ```
 # Although 0x88c = 2188, the call is at 2184